AURobotics/UGVC-Rover-26/rover_ws/src/localization/README.md

 3. how to simulate

-3. how to run (in the trial and for testing on hardware)
+4. how to run (in the trial and for testing on hardware)

+5. topics of each node

 # quick package overview